-In short: Eat healthy, use natural healing methods and live by common sense rules.
+In short: Eat healthily, use natural healing methods and live by common-sense rules.

 Your first meal should be a warm one, to warm the stomach.
 This meal helps the stomach function well over the rest of the day.
 A good meal is toasted spelt bread, spelt coffee or fennel tea, and warm, roasted spelt porridge with dried fruit.